CamilleBreillot/kalaa-react-app/README.md

 # kalaa-app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and a Rails backend API
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and a Rails backend API using a [template](https://github.com/lewagon/rails-templates)

 ### About this project